pete-thompson/selenium-spotfire-dotnet/Readme.md

 [^1]: Spotfire will not return data for certain types of columns but doesn't provide an API to check if the column type is supported, thus there is a slight 'smelliness' to the implementation

+## Developing in VS Code

+The project includes various VS Code configuration files to help support development.
+The project is configured to use a Docker container for development, which allows execution of tests in a known environment.
+The project expects to be able to use an X Windows server running in the host machine - if you're developing on Windows be sure to start an X Windows server (e.g. VcXsrv) prior to running any tests.
+Also ensure that the X Windows server is configured to allow connections from the Docker container.

 ## Contributing